natalie-kate/music_to_my_ears/README.md

       + <span style="color: grey;">Solution: Re-do the javascript to target all the first children of each carousel-inner.</span>
    - Could not get the confirmation email to work from contact page, checked my code against boutique and checked the django docs.
 Tried sending it without the text files and it worked but the formatting was horrible.
 The error i was getting was couldn't find template, which i was confused about as I wasn't counting a text file as a template but the names of the files matched.
 Eventually realised that my confirmation_emails folder was in templates folder but not actually inside the contact folder within that.
       + <span style="color: grey;">Solution: Moved file to the correct location.</span>
+   - In my previous project I put rating stars in my contact form so wanted to do the same but with vinyls instead of stars.
+As the form is rendered by django I was struggling to acheive this by css.
+I then realised I would have to do it with js, changing the html to the icon when page loads.
+This worked but wanted 2 vinyl for a rating of 2 etc so it took me an age trying loops etc to repeat the html code per number required.
+      + <span style="color: grey;">Solution: Used $(this).html(html.repeat(index))</span>
    - User wasn't being assigned to events.
 Only realised this when I created a non superuser account and account couldn't edit events that I had just added with that account.
 Looked on admin panel and realised than only those that I created in the user panel had got a user and similarly same with contact records.
 So turns out in contact I had contact.user = users record rather than just request.user and in add_event I hadn't done instance = form.save(commit=False) and then instance.user, I was just doing form.user.
 So between them I had the right code.
    - After deploying and setting up AWS, I started to add genres and products and their images to the new database.
 Individually as didn't create a dataset just a couple in development to ensure code was working.
 I noticed that none of my images were appearing.
 I thought it was to do with my src attributes still saying /media/ and so i changed them to {{ MEDIA_URL }} in development which i had in my settings.py.
 This then broke it and i now wasn't seeing the images in development either.
 I googled how to see settings.py variables from within a template and it said I needed a context processor.
 Went back to boutique ado source code and yeah i'd missed the 'django.template.context_processors.media'.
      + <span style="color: grey;">Solution: Add context processor to settings.py</span>